green-fox-academy/raptor-syllabus/README.md

 - Project/Workshop: RPG using MVC
 - Practical: Mapping objects

+## Second Exam
+- Basics of Programming
+- Fundamentals of Java

 ## Module 07 - Java as a Server
 *Continuing on from the previous Module, we look at a Framework.
 We also tie together how Java can be used to serve pages and integrate with HTML.*
 - Java foundation classes
 - Servlets
 - Java Server Pages (JSP) - java web basics with templates, integrating with HTML
 - Templating (view part; how to display data, HTML generation)
 - Mop up/Revisit -  Annotations, Collections, Iterators
 - Project/Workshop: Building a Gallery site using JSP

-## Midpoint - Exam

 ## Module 08 - Working with Data
 *How to store and work with data.*
 - File I/O - char and binary streams
 - Connecting to a database - JDBC (querying, resetting, mechanics)
 - SQL Basics - DDL vs DML; select, delete, update statements;
 - Alternatives NoSQL, MongoDB
 - Object Repository (ORM) - Hibernate framework
 - More SQL - keys, normalization;  Stored Procedures & Triggers